-6.7.1Correcting the Energy Resolution of the CCDs
+6.7.1 Correcting the Energy Resolution of the CCDs

 The ACIS instrument team has developed a correction algorithm that recovers much of the lost energy resolution the FI CCDs.
 The correction recovers a significant fraction of the CTI-induced loss of spectral resolution of the FI CCDs at all energies.
 The algorithm has been incorporated in the CIAO tool acis_process_events since CIAO 2.3.
-Figure 6.10 illustrates the improvement that the tool provides.
-As of December 2006, data for the two BI chips can also be corrected in the same way, including a correction for serial CTI for the BI chips, though the effects are more subtle.
+Figure 6.13 illustrates the improvement that the tool provides.
+As of 2006-Dec, data for the two BI chips can also be corrected in the same way, including a correction for serial CTI for the BI chips, though the effects are more subtle.
 The resulting response is very nearly uniform across the BI chips once this correction is made.

-The energy resolution (here taken to mean the full width at half maximum [FWHM] of a narrow spectral line) of ACIS varies roughly as the square root of the energy, and increases with distance from the readout.
-On FI chips (the I array and all the S array chips except S1 and S3), the increase with CHIPY (row number) is dramatic, as can be seen in Figure 6.10.
+The ACIS energy resolution (here taken to mean the full width at half maximum [FWHM] of a narrow spectral line) varies roughly as the square root of the energy, and increases with distance from the read-out.
+On FI chips (the I array and all the S array chips except S1 and S3), the increase with CHIPY (row number) is dramatic, as can be seen in Figure 6.13.
 The spatial dependence on BI chips (S1 and S3) is much weaker, but depends on both coordinates.
-To illustrate, we have measured the resolution at the default aimpoints (see Table 6.3), using the aluminum (1.49 keV) and manganese (5.9 keV) $K\alpha$ lines in the external calibration source.
+To illustrate, we have measured the resolution at the aimpoints and default offsets in effect 2009 (see Table 6.3), using the aluminum (1.49 keV) and manganese (5.9 keV) $K\alpha$ lines in the external calibration source.
 Data were summed over three months in the summer of 2009, and over an area of 32×32 pixels.
+Note that these values are intended to be illustrative; the spectral resolutions at the current aimpoints and default offsets will differ from those in Table 6.3 because the aimpoint has drifted since 2009 and the default offsets correspondingly adjusted; see Table 4.3 and Section 4.5.4.